TALKS & SPEAKERS

 Bio

 Junoh Lee is vulnerability researcher at Theori.
-He is interested in reverse engineering and find a new attack vector, mostly in major OS like Windows and Mac OS.
+He is interested in reverse engineering and finding a new attack vector, mostly in major OS like Windows and Mac OS.
 Also, he is interested in exploit techniques, such as writing exploit codes for the latest vulnerabilities by researching ways to bypass the latest mitigations.
-He is also a CTF player and has played in various world competitions such as WCTF and DEFCON.
+He is also a CTF player and has played in various world competitions such as DEFCON and WCTF.

 Bio